tw4l/brunnhilde/README.md

 optional arguments:
   -h, --help           show this help message and exit
-  -b, --bulkextractor  Run Bulk Extractor on source
+  -b, --bulkextractor  Run bulk_extractor on source
   -d, --diskimage      Use disk image instead of dir as input
   --hfs                Use for raw disk images of HFS disks
   -n, --noclam         Skip ClamScan Virus Check